stackforge/fuel-docs/pages/user-guide/initialize-fuel/0600-boot-nodes.rst

    the Fuel Master node that runs the DHCP server.
 #.
 When a node receives the response from the Fuel Master node,
-   it fetches the pxelinux bootloader and then the bootstrap image (CentOS based Linux in memory) from the Fuel Master node's TFTP server and boots into it.
+   it fetches the pxelinux bootloader and then the bootstrap image. from the Fuel Master node's TFTP server and boots into it.
 #.
 When this image is loaded,
    it reports the node's readiness and configuration to the Fuel Master.